Author: Roman Arutyunov, Co-Founder and SVP Products, Xage Security

 One option is using a VPN, but that’s a problematic approach where remote users are granted excessively broad access to everything.
 It exposes your high-impact assets to too much risk.
 With zero trust setting a high bar for managing access, you need tighter control without added risk or operational friction.
 With Xage you can securely enable specialized applications running remotely to communicate with the needed OT and IT assets.

-Xage zero trust remote access allows for native apps like Studio 5000, ROClink, and more to remotely connect to exactly the assets needed and no more.
+Xage zero trust remote access allows for desktop apps widely used in OT, sometimes called client-server applications, like Studio 5000, ROClink, and more to remotely connect to exactly the assets needed and no more.
 Connect easily without the headaches of managing VPNs and agent-based solutions which can require changes to firewall rules or network configuration that expose your organization to risk.

 Xage doesn’t require the installation of any new clients or agents and you can keep your firewall rules and network configuration tightly secure.
 Instead, it taps into the built-in clients on Windows, Mac, or Linux machines, then adds a layer of granular control and security by forming a Xage Zero Trust Containment Point.
 This security overlay provides both zero trust access and asset protection that would be otherwise absent in the case of typical VPN-based network access.
 You get SSO and MFA across all layers and devices, even for those devices with no built-in support for these critical security capabilities.